Azure/Azure-Verified-Modules/docs/content/specs-defs/specs/shared/_index.md

 {{< hint type=tip >}}

-See the language specific samples how you can deal with deprecations in AVM modules.
+See the language specific examples to find out how you can deal with deprecations in AVM modules.

 - [Bicep](/Azure-Verified-Modules/contributing/bicep/composition/#deprecation)